-The Humber 1 ton came in to service in 1952 as a cargo truck, as per this model, and later as a wireless (radio) truck with an office body.
+The Humber 1 ton came in to service in 1952 as a cargo truck, as with this model.
 Most of the basic vehicles were out of service by 1969, although a specialist support vehicle for the Malkara missile system carried on for a few years later.
 The engine and chassis of this vehicle were later used for the Humber 1 ton Armoured Truck, better known as the 'Pig.'

 A considerable number of these vehicles were later used for a number of years in 'civvy street.'
-One common conversion was to put a hoist and winch in the back and use it as a small recovery vehicle.
+One common conversion was to put a hoist and winch in the back.
+Many garages used these as a small recovery vehicle.